Have Questions?

 804-824-2814

-American Addiction Treatment Center has been providing recovery treatment and rehab services to residents of the Gloucester area.
+American Addiction Treatment Center has been providing recovery treatment and rehab services to residents of the Gloucester, VA. area.
 Today, American Addiction Treatment Center offers services like dual diagnosis drug rehab, group therapy, rational emotive behavioral therapy, brief intervention approach, dialectical behavior therapy, relapse prevention and others in line with its belief of following rehabilitation treatments that work best to help clients achieve recovery.

 This addiction treatment center also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - inpatient detox centers, long term rehab facilities, short term drug abuse treatment, inpatient drug rehab centers, outpatient hospital programs and others.